Zetosoft/ZetoEngine2D/README.md

 # ZetoEngine2D

 Javascript canvas engine.
 Inspired by Solar2D and Phaser.
 Uses same calls and 2D structure as Solar2D, while asset loading is similar to Phaser.
 Uses Canvas2D and Matter.js for physics.
-WebGL is not currently supported but is a planned upgrade.
+WebGL is not currently supported.

+Only dependency is Matter.js, which is optional.
+Pure JavaScript, no build step required.
+Just include zeto.js in your project and start creating games, or browse the source code to learn how a basic but complete game engine works.

 For a live demo, visit [ZetoEngine2D author page](https://basiliogerman.com).
 Works on desktop and mobile.